 Eyes: Contact with the eyes causes swelling and redness.

-Inhalation: Inhaling this chemical compound might result in coughing and irritation of the respiratory tract.
+Inhalation: Inhaling this chemical compound might result in coughing and respiratory tract irritation.

 Ingestion: Accidental ingestion can cause irritation to the mouth.